Skip to content

 }

-In the single-threaded case, fetch_add is the fastest (usually 1-2ns) because it directly maps to the CPU's LOCK XADD instruction and does not need a loop.
-The overhead of mutex and spinlock is similar (tens of nanoseconds), because with only one thread there is no contention, and the mutex fast path is just a single atomic CAS.
-The CAS loop falls somewhere in between.
+In the single-threaded case, std::atomic is fastest (usually 1-2ns) because it maps directly to the CPU's lock inc instruction, no loop needed. std::mutex and spinlock have similar overhead (tens of nanoseconds) because with only one thread there is no contention, and the mutex fast path is just one atomic CAS.
+The CAS loop is somewhere in between.

-In the multi-threaded case, things get interesting.
-The performance of mutex degrades as thread count increases, but the degradation is relatively mild—because when contention is fierce, the mutex suspends threads (via the futex system call), yielding the CPU to other threads. spinlock performs worst under high contention—all threads are busy-waiting, CPU utilization is maxed out but effective work is minimal, and the cache line bounces back and forth between cores.
-The CAS loop's performance depends on the contention level: close to fetch_add under low contention, but degrading due to repeated CAS failures under high contention. fetch_add is always the fastest, but the degradation magnitude depends on the CPU's atomic instruction implementation.
+In the multi-threaded case, things get interesting. std::mutex performance degrades as thread count increases, but the degradation is relatively mild—because when contention is high, the mutex suspends threads (via the futex system call), yielding the CPU to other threads.
+Spinlock performs worst under high contention—all threads are busy waiting, CPU usage is maxed out but effective work is low, and cache lines bounce repeatedly between cores.
+The CAS loop performance depends on contention: close to std::atomic under low contention, degrading due to repeated CAS failures under high contention. std::atomic is always fastest, but the degree of degradation depends on the CPU's atomic instruction implementation.

-This experiment conveys an important engineering lesson: lock-free does not mean high performance.
-A CAS loop can be slower than a mutex under fierce contention, because every failed CAS is a wasted CPU cycle. fetch_add is fast because the hardware directly supports this operation—it is not "optimized" to be lock-free; the CPU instruction set does it for you.
-When choosing a synchronization scheme, look at the specific access patterns and contention levels, rather than simply saying "lock-free is better."
+This experiment conveys an important engineering lesson: lock-free does not equal high performance.
+A CAS loop can be slower than a mutex under high contention because every failed CAS is a wasted CPU cycle. std::atomic is fast because the hardware directly supports this operation—it's not "optimized" via lock-free techniques, the CPU instruction set does it for you.
+When choosing a synchronization scheme, look at the specific access pattern and contention level, rather than simply saying "lock-free is better."

 Performance Counters: perf stat

-Benchmarks tell you "how fast," but they don't tell you "why it's fast" or "why it's slow."
-To answer the "why" question, we need performance counters—statistics provided by CPU hardware that tell you about cache hit rates, branch prediction accuracy, context switch counts, and other low-level metrics.
+Benchmarks tell you "how fast," but not "why fast" or "why slow."
+To answer the "why" question, we need performance counters—statistics provided by CPU hardware that tell you cache hit rates, branch prediction accuracy, context switch counts, and other low-level metrics.
 Linux's perf tool can read these counters.

 Basic Usage